The Mathematics of Morality

 Use maths to make the future better

-5-week free online fellowship exploring how you can use mathematics to best help others and multiply your positive impact.
+5-week, donation-based (i.e. free if needed!) online program exploring how you can use mathematics to best help others and multiply your positive impact.

 What you can expect